Girls Who Code

 Our Fall 2022 classes will be held in person on the Binghamton University campus.
 Classes will run every Saturday 9/10/2022 to 11/19/2022, excluding Binghamton University breaks, from 10am - 12pm.

 Our courses will be held Saturdays 10am-12pm at the Binghamton University campus in Bartle library.

 What classes do you offer?

-In the Fall session (September - November) we offer Beginners Python for High School and Middle Schoolers.
-We are also offering Beginners Java to returning students.
-In the Spring session (February - May) we will be offering Beginner Python for Middle Schoolers, Beginner Python for High Schoolers, and Advanced Python for Returning Middle and High School students.
+In the Fall session (September - November) we will be offering Beginner Python for Middle School and High School students, as well as Beginner C++ for returning students.
+In the Spring session (February - May) we offered Beginner Python for Middle Schoolers, Beginner Python for High Schoolers, and Advanced Python for Returning Middle and High School students.

 What are the dates for the upcoming session?

 How old do I have to be to apply?

 We are looking for Middle and High Schoolers in the Southern Tier that can commute to the Binghamton University campus.

 How will classes be run?

 All of our classes are live, hosted by our teaching instructors.
 Students come to class ready to answer some prompts, crack some fun coding challenges, and eventually team up to create impactful projects!
 By participating, you're in the loop to receive some awesome perks, obtain soft and hard skills, and be part of the sisterhood that is changing the game.